iGormilhit/blogigor-textes/capacity-lynn-bronx-ny.md

 _ML: That was the dream ?
 You in a car on a cliff ready to jump off?_

 LH: That was my dream.
 That any minute I could just drive off and it would end it all and it would be over.
-And ther was a black cloud over me, like Predator, just somebody wathcing me always, like Big Brother.
+And there was a black cloud over me, like Predator, just somebody watching me always, like Big Brother.
 And it was just looming.
 Because it's kind of like you're Linus _(laughs)_ from _Peanuts_: that dark coud just follows you everywhere.
 And you can't really shake it, because a part of this is kinda your fault.

 _By Lynn Hill_